Scholarly Communication Team

 © <authors name – this makes it clear the copyright remains with the author>.
 This is an Open Access article distributed under the terms of the Creative Commons License XX (include link), which permits [include here permissions under this license].

-If the publication is available open access, the author, who retains his/her copyright, may apply a Creative Commons license to the article as well.
+If the publication is available open access, the author (who retains their copyright) may apply a Creative Commons license to the article as well in order to encourage sharing & reuse.
 Creative Commons licenses:

 Creative Commons licenses can include the following terms: